 Specifically, it’s important to note these four aspects of the law and what they mean to you and your organization.

 - Privacy– The privacy rule creates a set of standards with which to protect patient records and personal health related information.
 It extends to plans, clearinghouses and all other health record keeping entities that utilize electronic data transfer systems.
 It sets conditions and limits on transmission and use of patient health information, particularly if the patient will be unaware of the disclosure.
 In addition, it provides patients with certain rights applicable to their records.

 - Security– The security rule helps to ensure integrity, confidentiality and security of patient health records by requiring specific physical, technical and administrative safeguards prior to electronic transmission of said records.

-- Breach Notification– The breach notification rule requires those covered under HIPPA to advise patients when a security breach of their unsecured health information has occurred.
-All those related to the HIPPA covered entity are also responsible for providing breach notification.
+- Breach Notification– The breach notification rule requires those covered under HIPAA to advise patients when a security breach of their unsecured health information has occurred.
+All those related to the HIPAA covered entity are also responsible for providing breach notification.

 - The Final Rule– Also known as the enforcement rule, the final rule, imposes financial and criminal penalties on all organizations, businesses and other health care related entities that fail to adhere to the previously stated and outlined rules and regulations.

 These laws and regulations exist to protect patient information for privacy and safety reasons.
 Since medical records often have patient addresses, full names, dates of birth, social security numbers, and billing information they are prime targets for identity thieves.